divyanshmadan/demo/README.md

-to test the simulation,just clone the project,go to the test class (RunSimulation.java) and execute the test method.
+To test the simulation,just clone the project,go to the test class (RunSimulation.java) and execute the test method.